Rollover (film): Plot

 Smith later discovers that account 21214 is actually a slush fund where Emery is moving money belonging to the Arabs into gold as a safe haven against potential losses if the dollar collapses.
 The Arabs are extremely worried that if anyone finds out, their assets will vanish in a public panic as American currency becomes worthless.

 Winters also discovers the Arabs are behind account 21214, and wants her stock back in exchange for her silence; she has overheard part of Smith's conversation with Emery and mistakenly believes he was double-crossing her.
-A fake limo driver who is actually working for the Arab investors tries to kidnap her with the intent of killing her—as it turns out they did to her husband—to prevent her from disclosing what she knows, and when the attempt on her life fails, the Arabs panic and pull all of their money out of every bank in America, and possibly the entire world.
+A fake limo driver who is actually working for the Arab investors tries to kidnap her with the intent of killing her—as it turns out they did to her husband—to prevent her from disclosing what she knows, and when the attempt on her life fails, the Arabs panic and pull all of their money out of every bank in the United States, and possibly the entire world.

 The globe is gripped by panic and rioting as people discover all of their money is now worthless.
 Emery is shown in his office - dead, an apparent suicide.
 The economic crisis paralyzes the world, but by spilling over boundaries between east and west blocs, and between developing and industrialized nations, it also unites the world in common cause.
 In the penultimate scene, workers at Borough National stand idle while listening to a report of the growing economic crisis.
 As the camera pans across the trading floor of the bank, the viewer sees that it's now empty of workers, the lights off, the desks and machines covered - completely inactive.
 Only Smith remains.
 Winters joins him in the final scene.
 Smith tells her that he's looking for a way to start anew.
 Winters offers to become his partner.